Farashganj SC

 Farashganj Sporting Club commonly known as Farashganj SC is an association football club based in Farashganj, Dhaka, Bangladesh.

-It is currently competing in the Bangladesh Championship League.
+It will compete in the Dhaka Senior Division League following relegation from the 2023–24 Bangladesh Championship League.

 Farashganj Sporting Club is situated between the historical sites Ruplal House and Northbrook Hall in the old part of Dhaka.
 It was also a team of Bangladesh Premier League until its relegation in the 2017–18 season.
+After its relegation from the top division the clubs trajectory went downhill as they are currently fighting relegation in the second tier of Bangladesh football league system.